 Follow the steps I’ve explained below to make this process as straightforward as possible.

 - First, Assemble your smoker.
 Wipe the inside of your smoker with mild soapy water.

 - Clean the smoker and wipe cooking oil to the cooking chamber with damp cloth, you can use cooking spray too.

 - Start your smoker and keep the vent till the seasoning is complete.

 The first thing is as obvious as it gets.
 You have to assemble the smoker.
-Most of the modern electric smokers come almost formed.
+Most modern electric smokers come almost formed.
 You only have to check if all the screws are placed right and tight.
 Don’t put the cooking racks inside yet.